Chapter Twenty-Seven: Criminal Hero

 Itsuki came to the realization.
 'The people were also in on it.
 That noble did what he did not as a warning, but as a calling card to draw me and my party here.'

 "Don't bother using that portal skill of yours.
-We are well trained in the knowledge of the Hero's weapons and what they are capable of.
-You will not be escaping God's judgment," The Shadow said.
+We are well trained in the knowledge of the Hero's weapons and what they are capable of and made advance preparations to keep you from being able to activate it here.
+You will not be escaping God's judgment this time," The Shadow said, feeling a finger along the length of his blade.
 "You, nor the abominations you've saved."

 There was no running away.
 Not from the Shadows in front of him, or the bitter truth Itsuki was being forced to face.